-- 1. (B+) Positive Output Terminal Must be connected via properly-sized cable to the battery or batteries being charged.
+- 1. Positive Output Terminal Must be connected via properly-sized cable to the battery or batteries being charged.
 Cable size is determined by alternator output and length of cable run.
-See Page 3 for wiring size chart. - Negative Terminal (Ground) Must be connected to system ground via properly sized cable.
+See Page 3 for wiring size chart. - 2.
+Negative Terminal (Ground) Must be connected to system ground via properly sized cable.
 Cable size is determined by alternator output and length of cable run.
 See Page 3 for wiring size chart.
 Ensure that the ground cable is adequately supported to supply strain relief. - 3.
-(D+) Output Provides a ground signal used in some systems to drive an Indicator or dash lamp. - 4.
-Internal Regulator Voltage Sense Wire (RED) Provides sensing voltage when the internal regulator is used.
-This can be left on the B+ stud when not being used. - 5.
+Diode Trio (D+) Output Provides a signal that may be required in some systems to drive a charge indicator lamp. - 4.
+Internal Regulator Voltage Sense Wire (RED) Provides sensing voltage when the internal regulator is used. - 5.
 Dash Lamp Wire (BLUE 60-Series only) Included in the Yanmar-type T-plug.
 Typically not used. - 6.
 Internal Regulator Excite Wire (BROWN) Provides switched source of voltage to the alternator's internal regulator.
 Only connected when the internal regulator is being used.
 See diagram on Page 9. - 7.
 External Field Wire (BLUE) Connects to external voltage regulator via wiring harness. - 8.
 Stator Output Wire (WHITE) Provides an unrectified source of AC voltage which can be used as a signal for an electric tachometer.
 The 6-Series alternator is a 12-pole alternator, meaning that the AC/Stator output will provide 12 pulses per alternator revolution.
-In 24-volt systems, the Stator Wire will connect to the ORANGE wire in the regulator wiring harness. - 9.
-Alterntor Temp Sensor (Not shown) The (Optional) MC-TS-A is typically mounted on the small stud on the rear, side of the case, at approx the 10 o'clock position in the above drawings.
+In 24-volt systems, the Stator Wire will connect to the ORANGE wire in the regulator wiring harness.